 This technique follows the concept of Buddha, that a person becomes what he thinks he can become.
 If you want to be happy, you only need to think you are, in your mind, and you achieve it.
 You make it true by believing in it before it has happened.

 A more familiar method, Qi Gong promotes good posture and relaxation.
-Proper breathing is the key here, as it is utilized to carry and provide energy to all parts of the body.
+Proper breathing is key here, as it is utilized to carry and provide energy to all parts of the body.
 Originally, it means ‘being revived.’

-Mindfulness meditation is one of the most popular techniques that are used by many Buddhists to gain more wisdom on something.
+Mindfulness meditation is one of the most popular techniques that is used by many Buddhists to gain more wisdom on something.
 It is also used to get over a traumatic event that happened in the past.
 It promotes self-awareness and wisdom.
 Mindfulness meditation is effective in treating depression and anxiety.

 Whatever technique you may have chosen, the goal should be relaxation, happiness, acceptance and inner peace.
 Once you’ve decided which technique to use daily, you may now practice and integrate it into your daily activities – where you are focused, happy, and successful in finding the inner balance needed to thrive in this stressful and chaotic world.
 If you need help finding that balance in life, try reaching out to a licensed therapist online.